Why get involved?

 Partnerships.
 Several potentially long lasting partnerships with other federal agencies and with industry will develop.
 Several partnerships, including with MathWorks and World View, are already in progress.

 - Engineering - In addition to the common camera payloads that will provide near real time footage of the moon’s shadow on Earth and the darkened sun and gps devices to detect eclipse-induced stratospheric gravity waves, teams will fly a secondary payload of their choice.
 Links to information and pictures about each team’s secondary payload will be included online.
-It is not necessary to fly the common camera payload to participate in the project as long as teams conform to our FAA and NASA safety requirements.
+It is necessary to fly the common payload to participate in the project as teams must conform to our FAA and NASA safety requirements.

 - Atmospheric Science - Teams will be provided Graw radiosonde systems (DFM-17 and GSU) as well as surface meterological stations that meet World Meteorlogical Organization measurement requirements to collect basic parameters of the atmospheric such as temperature, pressure, wind speed, wind direction, relative humidity, and solar irradiance.